Laurae2/Laurae/README.md

 * Better handling of LightGBM arguments
 * Better handling of LightGBM files
 * Fuse Laurae2/sparsity 's SVMLight converter/reader and Laurae2/Laurae
+* Add Differential Evolution algorithm for feature selection and hyperparameter simultaneous optimization (add another backend via another interface as it typically takes a lot of time for both)
+* (Attempt to) Add automated non-linear feature creation using decision trees

 # To add: